 If a river is particularly fast-flowing, the best approach is to start your journey on the motorcycle upstream and cross at an angle moving downstream.
 This trick will allow you to ride with the current instead of against it.

-Trying to push your bike from one side the way we do in normal roads won’t be a great idea here.
-As in most of the cases, when you throttle, the rear would tend to move away from you because you are trying to pull the front-end towards you, and practically you don’t have any control over the rear wheel.
+Trying to push your bike from one side the way we do on normal roads won’t be a great idea here.
+As in most cases, when you throttle, the rear would tend to move away from you because you are trying to pull the front end towards you, and practically you don’t have any control over the rear wheel.
 This fact is even more accentuated in the water-crossing.

 But, above all else, you don’t want to dislocate your wrist.
 The Royal Enfield is usually the Motorcycle of Choice when covering the Himalayas and the heavy bullets make it very likely that you would end up hurting your wrist.